underflow1/kptc_ce_bot/README.md

 ``` bash
 python manage.py runbot
 ```
+# Interact with bot

-Add some new locations and allow new registered users to interact with bot in Django admin panel
+If you want to interact with bot you need to add some new locations and allow registered users in Django admin panel